ZeldaFan0225/AI_Horde_Discord/config.md

-    "use_database": Set to false if you do not want to use a database *6, "dev": Whether this instance is for development or not (BOOLEAN) *4, "default_token": The default token to use for requests if user is not logged in (STRING; recommended default: "0000000000"), "logs": {
+    "use_database": Set to false if you do not want to use a database *6, "dev": Whether this instance is for development or not (BOOLEAN) *4, "default_token": The default token to use for requests if user is not logged in (STRING; recommended default: "0000000000"), "react_to_transfer": {
+        "enabled": Whether transferring kudos by reacting is enabled (BOOLEAN), "emojis": [
+            {
+                "id": The ID of the Emoji (STRING), "amount": The amount to transfer when reacted (NUMBER), "title": The title of the emoji transfer (STRING) (OPTIONAL), "message": The message of the emoji transfer (STRING) (OPTIONAL) }
+        ],
+        "emojis" can be an infinitely long list with emojis, if there are duplicate emoji ids always the first will get used "allow_delayed_claim": When set to true the transaction is done as soon as the targeted user is logged in },
+    "logs": {
         "enabled": Whether logging in files are enabled (BOOLEAN), "directory": Which directory to create the logs in (STRING; default: "/logs"),